 \section{Introduction}

 One of the key challenges in many sub-areas of Machine Learning is to learn suitable vector space embeddings of the objects of interest (e.g.\ graphs, images or sentences).
 A question which is usually left implicit is what the embedding of an object represents.
 We can take at least two different views on this.
-First, we may consider that embeddings essentially serve as a compact representation of a \emph{similarity relation}.
+First, we may consider that embeddings essentially serve as a compact representation of a \emph{distance metric}, which intuitively captures some form of similarity.
 What matters, then, is that objects which are similar, in some sense, are represented by similar vectors, while objects which are dissimilar are not.
 This intuition provides the foundation, for instance, for the use of contrastive pre-training strategies \cite{DBLP:conf/cvpr/ChopraHL05,DBLP:journals/corr/abs-1807-03748}.
 Second, we may consider that embeddings are essentially compact encodings of \emph{epistemic states}.
 In other words, the embedding of an object encodes what we know about that object.
-What matters, under this view, is the set of properties that are captured by an embedding.
+Embeddings then essentially play a similar role as formulas in propositional logic.
 This view implicitly underpins most strategies that combine neural network learning with aspects of symbolic reasoning, e.g.\ when using a semantic loss function to encourage neural network predictions to satisfy certain constraints \cite{DBLP:conf/icml/XuZFLB18} or when using neural network predictions as input to a probabilistic logic program \cite{DBLP:conf/nips/ManhaeveDKDR18}.
 In this paper, we focus on this second view.